A Full Guide to Managing Bad Reviews Without Losing Your Cool (or Customers)

 Train your staff to spot happy moments and say: "Hey, if you had a good experience, a quick review on Google really helps us."

 Or send a follow-up email/text with a direct review link.
-Make it easy.

-Ask while the positive experience is fresh.
-(We have tested that 9 times out of 10 SMS does better than email, since sms has a 99% open rate compaired to an email at 48%)
+We have tested that 9 times out of 10 SMS does better than email, since SMS has a 99% open rate compared to an email at 48%

 You can also incentivize reviews with a monthly giveaway or public shoutout (as long as you follow the review platform’s rules).